 As reported, around noon 3rd April 2016, on the way to Linh Ung Pagoda a hospital staffer named Nguyen Thi Thong met a female French tourist, Vidal N. (age 70) who had a severe accident.
 She quickly approached and after checking, aware that the tourist’s right femur was broken.
 Using her professional skill, she successfully fixed the broken bone by a splint then called an ambulance.
 By her much-needed help, the pain of the fracture was reduced which contributed a lot in her recovery.
 Miss Vidal N. went through a femur surgery on day 9th April and was discharged from hospital on 14th of April.

-Miss Vidal N. later shared: “When my bone was broken, because I couldn’t speak Vietnamese so it was really hard for me.
+Miss Vidal N. later shared: “When my bone was broken because I couldn’t speak Vietnamese so it was really hard for me.
 Lucky for me I met Miss Thong.
-During my time in hospital, she visited me often.
+During my time in the hospital, she visited me often.
 I won’t forget her kindness and the medical team who took care of me all this time…”

 In any country, there are always all kinds of people.
 On your part, the most important thing is to prepare for your trip carefully before you go.
 Knowing the basics of the culture, abiding the laws of the place you are visiting not only makes your trip easier but also helps you to show respect to the locals.
-By doing all of this, we are sure you won’t have any problem when traveling.
+By doing all of this, we are sure you won’t have any problem when travelling.

 So now we can agree not everyone in Vietnam behaved like the bus driver’s assistant in the story happened in Nha Trang.
-In over all, Vietnam is a safe country to travel with endless charms and friendly people.
-The tourism industry of Vietnam is developing and it’s still far from perfection which can satisfies everyone.
+In overall, Vietnam is a safe country to travel with endless charms and friendly people.
+The tourism industry of Vietnam is developing and it’s still far from perfection which can satisfy everyone.
 The locals too need cooperation from you, the tourists – your open-minded views and judgment.
 We hope that no one will be afraid to visit our country and for those who won’t, would have amazing experiences in Vietnam.